jasondwyer/jasondwyer.github.io/_posts/2016-05-25-naive-bayes.md

 title: Simple Naive Bayes Text Classifier
 ---

-I recently created a simple implementation of a naive bayes text classifier that can be trained on text from 2 classes and can then be used to classify the origin of test text.
+Naive Bayes can be a useful tool for document classification.
+In short, the model can be trained with texts from known sources and then used to classify new documents from an unknown source.
+A classic use case for naive bayes is in spam filtering.
+By training the model with large data sets of spam and non-spam messages, the classifier can quite accurately determine if new emails are spam or not.
+This is based, largely, on the idea that spam messages tend to use similar words.
+I recently created a simple implementation of a naive bayes text classifier trained on JFK and MLK speeches.
 The [code](https://github.com/jasondwyer/simple-naive-bayes) is posted on github.

+*Note: The training texts supplied are simply for demo purposes and are quite small.
+Theoretically the model would perform much better with larger data sets.